YottaDB/YDBDoc/ProgrammersGuide/commands.rst

 For an example of the use of the TROLLBACK command, see `Chapter 5: "General Language Features of M" <./langfeat.html>`_.

+While the most common use of TROLLBACK is to terminate transactions in case of errors, it is useful for testing and "what-if" scenarios, since it can be used to exercise application code that updates global variables.
+The global variable updates are visible to code within the process, but not to other processes.
+This is accomplished by invoking or driving application code from within a TSTART executed by the code driving the test or evaluating the "what-if" scenario.
+Once the test or "what-if" scenario is complete, the outer driver code executes a TROLLBACK, leaving the database unmodified by the code.

 ------------------
 TStart
 ------------------